 Acute And Chronic Hepatitis C

 The acute stage of hepatitis C usually is within the first six months since first exposure to the virus.
-In the chronic stage of hepatitis C, which happens about half a year from start of infection and onwards, there is great risk for liver scarring called fibrosis, and if not diagnosed and treated right away, can progress to a more advanced stage with an illness called liver cirrhosis.
+In the chronic stage of hepatitis C, which happens about half a year from the start of an infection and onwards, there is a great risk for liver scarring called fibrosis, and if not diagnosed and treated right away, can progress to a more advanced stage with an illness called liver cirrhosis.

 In the early stages of cirrhosis, noticeable signs and symptoms would pop up, which typically includes changes in skin color (yellow) which is a result of the accumulated bilirubin level in the blood, which is a condition known as jaundice.
-Other symptoms are malaise, lowered appetite or anorexia, irritation, exhaustion and bruising as are result of decreased level of clotting components.
+Other symptoms are malaise, lowered appetite or anorexia, irritation, exhaustion and bruising as are the result of the decreased level of clotting components.

 Hepatitis C Risks And Complications